Introduction

 Environmental and Climate Variables

-There were no significant (< 0.01) correlations between the annual anomalies of Penilia avirostris abundance and the environmental variables measured in both the MAB and SNE regions.
+There were no significant (p < 0.01) correlations between the annual anomalies of Penilia avirostris abundance and the environmental variables measured in both the MAB and SNE regions.
 Lagging the environmental variables from one to three years did not improve correlations.
 The results were the same when the cladoceransʼ interannual patterns were compared to the annual and lagged values of the NAO, GSI, and AMO indices.

 Fig. 7 Annual anomalies of Penilia avirostris shelf water abundance along the Mid-Atlantic CPR transect.
 Each bar represents the annual mean of survey log abundance anomalies.